cyberiku/Kali-Linux-Config-Script/README.md

 ## Pre-Requisite.
 #You need to have an Internet Connection.
-#You need to connect to your HTB account and download, and connect your vpn tunnel.
+#You need to connect to your HTB account and download, move the file to the vpn/htb folder and connect your vpn tunnel.
 #You need to run this script as Root.

-##How to use get the script and run the script.
+## How to use get the script and run the script.
 # Use this command to download the script. "git clone https://github.com/cyberiku/Kali-Linux-Config-Script.git"
 # Navigate to the downloaded folder by typing "cd Kali-Linux-Config-Script"
 # Change the permission to execute by "chmod +x chmod +x Kali-setup-script.sh"